Semicide/Node.JS-HTML-file-Translator/README.md

 # Node.JS-HTML-file-Translator
 <h1>Html Bulk File Translator</h1>
-Html file Translator that looks into the files in given directory only translate inside the writing parts these can be changed in the translator.js file as wanted
-Includes node modules that are needed
+Html file Translator that looks into the files in given directory and translates them into wanted language Only translate inside the writing parts these can be changed in the translator.js file as wanted Includes node modules that are needed
 </br>
 Instructions</br>